How to Illustrate the Aging Formula in Excel using the IF Function (4 Methods)

 Aging Formula in Excel Using If

-• Then, drag the Fill handle icon down the column to cell D11.
+• Drag the Fill handle icon down the column to cell D11.

 TODAY()-C5

-This formula denotes the difference between today’s day and the date of cell C5.
-Then, it returns a number value of the worked days of the employee.
+This formula calculates the difference between today’s date and the date in cell C5, giving us the number of days worked by the employee.

 =IF(D5<=60,"Less than 2 Months",IF(D5<=120,"2 Months+",IF(D5<=180,"4 Months+","6 Months+")))